drshahizan/undergraduate-project/PSM1/eddy/proposal-comment.md

 By following these steps, it is possible to develop an effective system for preserving cultural heritage sites using machine learning-based microclimate monitoring.
 This approach is proactive and can help to prevent significant damage to heritage sites before it is too late, ensuring that they are preserved for future generations.

-## three possible objectives for the project:
+## Three possible objectives for the project:

 Develop a machine learning-based system to monitor microclimate parameters and identify potential issues that could lead to the deterioration of heritage sites.